alexwong23/COVID_DATA3406_Group4/README.md

 Data Definitions
 ---------

-Group Meeting Minutes - Minutes folder
+1. *Minutes folder*

-Each group meeting minutes is stored in the Minutes folder with the format, Week#_Meeting_Minutes.pdf.
+This folder contains our group meeting minutes with the format, *Week#_Meeting_Minutes.pdf*.
 Each document contains the agenda for the week and the following meeting.
 It also records the action items and division of work among group members for the following week.
 Additionally, it discusses the key points we learned from each member’s individual analysis.

-Process Notebooks
+2. *assets folder*

+This folder contains miscellaneous documents i.e. a git cheatsheet.

+3. *data_engineered folder*

+This folder contains processed data such as *'dataset_cleaned.csv'*, *'dataset_countries_only.csv'* and *'dataset_metadata_only.csv'*.

+4. *data_raw folder*

+This folder contains the raw data taken from the 'Our World in Data' github repository on 15 October 2020.
+Separate folders for data help to preserve the *immutability* of the raw data.

+5. *process_notebooks folder*

-Each group member has their own Jupyter notebook containing the data exploration for their respective part.
-These process notebooks are updated regularly and stored in the Process Notebooks folder.
+This folder contains all our process notebooks.
+Each member has their own Jupyter notebook containing the data exploration for their respective part.

-> TODO: List of key files and describes key variables needed to understand the product notebook.
-Like purpose of each folder, where to find process notebooks, product notebook, the data...
-Purpose for different folder of data (**Preserve immutability of the raw data.**)
+6. *Product_Notebook.ipynb*

+The product notebook contains our final product. describe key variables needed to understand the product notebook.

 Ethics
 ---------